Dallas Baptist University

-Dallas Baptist University (DBU) is a private Christian university in Dallas, Texas.
+Dallas Baptist University (DBU) is a private Baptist university in Dallas, Texas, United States.
 Founded in 1898 as Decatur Baptist College, Dallas Baptist University currently operates campuses in Dallas, Plano, and Hurst.
+It is affiliated with the Baptist General Convention of Texas.

 History

-Dallas Baptist University (formerly known as Decatur Baptist College) opened in Decatur, Texas in 1898.
+Dallas Baptist University (formerly known as Decatur Baptist College and Dallas Baptist College) opened in Decatur, Texas in 1898.
 The Baptist General Convention of Texas purchased the land in 1897 from Northwest Texas Baptist College.
-The school enjoyed a rich, full history in Decatur until 1965 when it moved to Dallas at the invitation of the Dallas Baptist Association.
+The school moved to Dallas in 1965 at the invitation of the Dallas Baptist Association.

 The school's historic Administration Building in Decatur, built in 1893, is listed on the National Register of Historic Places.
 It was destroyed in a fire on March 18, 2023, after years of service as the Wise County Heritage Museum.